vaupunkt/cbaspCompanion/README.md

 ## Features
 ![image](https://github.com/vaupunkt/cbaspCompanion/assets/119793693/92e0e6db-f650-447e-8998-724fb92a611c)

-Our app offers a variety of features to help users analyze their situation and gain insights into their thoughts and behaviors.
+The app offers a variety of features to help users analyze their situation and gain insights into their thoughts and behaviors.
 With the app, users can fill out and view various situation analyses, including future analysis, past analysis, and inner situation analysis.
 These analyses allow users to reflect on their past experiences, plan for the future, and understand their current inner state.

 To make data entry easy and intuitive, the app uses a chatbot from ConversationalForms.
 This chatbot guides users through the process of entering their data and provides a conversational interface for interacting with the app.